 Rejuvenating established products

-With NanoZolid LIDDS also offers a patented solution addressing life cycle management to the pharma industry.
-NanoZolid can be used to reformulate drugs that have a need for improvement or a need for prolonged patent protection.
+With NanoZolid®, LIDDS also offers a patented solution that addresses life cycle management in the pharmaceutical industry.
+NanoZolid® can be used to reformulate drugs that require improvement or prolonged patent protection.

 LIDDS enables new treatments and revitalizes existing products

-LIDDS develops new and unique solutions to address the problems related to drugs, i.e. devastating side effects and frequent treatments with pills or injections, that can be avoided by treating the disease locally.
+LIDDS develops new and unique solutions to address common problems related to drugs, in particular the devastating side effects and frequent treatments that are required with pills or injections.

-LIDDS plans to out-license the projects to pharma companies after Phase I or II depending on indications.
-The prostate cancer project is planned to be out-licensed after Phase II whereas other projects such as solid tumor treatment with cytotoxic drugs is typically a Phase I opportunity.
+LIDDS plans to out-license projects to pharmaceutical companies after the pre-clinical phases or phase I or II, subject to indications.
+The Liproca® Depot prostate cancer project is planned to be out-licensed after phase II whereas other projects such as solid tumor treatment with cytotoxic drugs is typically a phase I opportunity.